 The fireworks display, shot from the neighboring Renaissance Park, will begin immediately upon the conclusion of the symphony performance at 9:45 PM.

 A variety of food, beer and non-alcoholic drink concessions will be available on site.
 The public is invited to bring lawn chairs and blankets to enjoy a picnic during this concert and fireworks display.

-In addition to the City of Chattanooga and ArtsBuild, corporate support comes from Integrity Buick GMC Cadillac and Integrity Chevrolet, media support for Pops on the River is provided by Sunny 92.3 and the Chattanooga Times Free Press.
+In addition to the City of Chattanooga and ArtsBuild, corporate support comes from Integrity Buick, GMC, Cadillac and Integrity Chevrolet and from Erlanger Heart and Lung Institute.
+Media support for Pops on the River is provided by Sunny 92.3 and the Chattanooga Times Free Press.
 Pops on the River is produced by Chattanooga Presents!
 For more information on the event, visit chattanoogapops.com.

 This amazing food and wine event, held annually at Renaissance Park, occurs on May 21 this year and it's never too early to buy a ticket.
 A sure sell out, UnCorked offers many of Chattanooga's most renown restaurants in a sample-all-you-want atmosphere with the food paired with spectacular wines to enhance the whole evening.

 Tickets are available for the evening and include samples from all of the restaurants, unlimited wine tastings, live music, an amazing silent auction and the best atmosphere of any party in town with the city skyline as a backdrop.
 For $65 per person you can enjoy a wonderful evening on the river.
 For $125 per person you can enjoy all that PLUS unlimited tastings of select wines in the VIP area.
 Higher end and specialty wines are featured for the true connoisseur and this exclusive area is reserved just for you.